ivansuteja96/go-onnxruntime/README.md

 ## Examples

-Examples of using the Go Onnxruntime binding to do model inference are under [examples](examples) .
+Examples of using the Go Onnxruntime binding to do model inference are under [examples](examples).

 ## Credits

-Some of the logic of conversion is referenced from [go-onnxruntime](https://github.com/c3sr/go-onnxruntime).
+Some of the logic of conversion is referenced from https://github.com/c3sr/go-onnxruntime.